jrosener9/Practical-HW2/README.md

     const auction = await Auction.deploy("0x978A328Cc24C0b50a0D9F97787938E67CF09F9A9", 1);
     ```

-    If you check that address in the Etherscan Geoli test network, you’ll see it is our course NFT contract.
+    If you check that address in the Etherscan Goerli test network, you’ll see it is our course NFT contract.
 So, why does Hardhat complain that the contract doesn’t exist?

     Hardhat has no knowledge of the Ethereum networks.
 The tests start with a blank slate blockchain with no contracts and only a small set of initial accounts.